Holy Cross – Centre for Christian Meditation and Spirituality: History

 In March 2020, the Center's program had to be suspended because all worship services in Germany and thus all other events had to be cancelled due to the COVID 19 pandemic in Germany.
 However, at certain times the church is open for meditation for a limited number of people.
 In May services were resumed on Saturdays under special conditions.

 In December 2020, a Protestant vicar of the Protestant Church in Hesse and Nassau was employed for the first time in a six-month special vicariate in the center.

-On 20 August 20 2025, it was announced that the meditation center of the Diocese of Limburg would be closing on the fourth Sunday of Advent, December 20, 2025, after more than 18 years.
+On 20 August 2025, it was announced that the meditation center of the Diocese of Limburg would be closing at the end of 2025 with a celebration on the Saturday before the fourth Sunday of Advent, 20 December 2025, after more than 18 years.
 The future use of the premises in Heilig Kreuz had not yet been decided at that time.
 This is determined jointly by the Diocese of Limburg; the parish of St. Josef Frankfurt, in whose parish territory the Holy Cross Church is located; and the Association of Catholic Parishes in Frankfurt.
+The last event held at the meditation center in Holy Cross Church after its official closure on 20 December 2025, was the Midnight Mass at Christmas Eve on 24 December 2025.

 On 20 May 2025, a team from the diocese decided to establish a centre for spirituality in place of the meditation centre, whose location, venues and programme were not yet known at that time.
 The Missionary Medical Sisters continue to work in this facility.
+The opening of the Spirituality Centre was planned for March 2026 at the beginning of December 2025.
+The location in a central location in Frankfurt and the various decentralised and partly temporary venues have not yet been announced.
 Provided that future use of Holy Cross Church is compatible with specific offerings from the Spirituality Center, the Center may continue to use the church premises if necessary.